MoMaF/metadatatools/README.md

 This script first collects all production members for the national filmography movies, using the MoMaF sparql endpoint at https://momaf-data.utu.fi:3034/momaf-raw/sparql .
 It then reads through the Elonet person pages that are accessible at URL http://elonet.fi/fi/henkilo/[elonet_person_id], parses the HTML and gathers information about birth and death as well as the occasionally longish textual descriptions for the person in question.
 This information is converted to RDF according to the MoMaF ontology, and the data is output as Turtle to the standard output.

 The properties the produced data uses are:
-- `bdate`: Birthdate, encoded as XML schema Date, datatype xsd:date
+- `bdatestring`: Birthdate as string.
+Should be encoded as XML schema Date, datatype xsd:date, but this requires a complex parser, for the original data is so bad.
+Easier to update the data later on.
 - `bplace`: Birth place, as string
-- `ddate`: Date of death, encoded as XML schema Date, datatype xsd:date
+- `ddatestring`: Date of death as string.
+See commend for `bdatestring` about what should be done later.
 - `dplace`: Death place, as string
 - `summary`: Summary or textual description, as datatype rdf:HTML